 All Sixth Formers undertake a further enrichment programme that includes a structured volunteering programme, the completion of an Extended Project Qualification (EPQ) and an electives programme that might include activities such as the Gold Duke of Edinburgh Award or the Gold Crest Award in Science.

 Students at The Peterborough School ordinarily study three linear A Levels over two years.
 Our challenging curriculum offers a wide range of 21 subjects with a focus on traditional academic A Levels.
 They include: art and design, biology, business studies, chemistry, drama and theatre studies, economics, English literature, geography, history, mathematics and further mathematics, French, German, music, physical education, philosophy (RS), physics, product design, psychology and sociology.

 Beyond the classroom there are many opportunities to develop leadership skills and participate in activities which allow students to grow in confidence and maturity.
 There are many and varied positions of responsibility and extra-curricular activities include debating, Young Enterprise, The Duke of Edinburgh’s Award Scheme, Student Parliament, the Charities Committee, choirs and orchestra and House events.

 A Place to learn and develop

 Independent students need their own spaces.
 Sixth Formers have a dedicated Sixth Form Centre which includes a new, state of the art Study Room and Common Room which provides a suitable leisure space for relaxation and is equipped with new furniture, a TV, table football and kitchen facilities.

 Academic results at The Peterborough School are excellent.
-In 2019 50% of all A Level grades were at A or A* and our pass rate was 100%.
+In 2022 89% of all A Level grades were at A* - C and our pass rate was 100%.